Rahulrt7/ML-Hive/README.md

 # Book Recommendation System

+## Dependencies
+- graphlab-create
+- SFrames
+- numpy
+- matplotlib

+## Running the code
+Final+Notebook.py contains the executable code that can be run directly through terminal.
+The script will call suggest() function which maps all the outputs from different models together.
+You can adjust that function and refer to the comments to know more about the parameters of function.
+The output of this function call will be information about five recommended books and their cover image.
+[Look at Final_Notebook.ipynb notebook to know more about predicted output format]

 ## What are Recommender Systems?
 In layman terms, a recommender systems can predict something about a user based on user's past activities.
 Here the activity can be - a purchase history of the user, a book rated by some user, a movie rated by user on netflix.
 Example of Recommender System is the recommended products that amazon website shows to its users based on their past purchases.